 It is important to have legal counsel as soon as possible once a separation or divorce between parents is underway.
-Steele Law Offices offers compassionate guidance along with clear communication of what parents can expect through the legal process of asserting parental rights and obtaining a child custody order or modification.
+Steele Law PLLC offers compassionate guidance along with clear communication of what parents can expect through the legal process of asserting parental rights and obtaining a child custody order or modification.

 How Child Custody Works In Minnesota